to-nexus/cross-game-reward/overview/en/00_overview.md

-# Cross Staking Protocol v2.0 – Overview
+# Cross GameReward Protocol v2.0 – Overview

 ## 🎯 Introduction
-Cross Staking Protocol is a **multi-pool staking system** designed for native CROSS and ERC-20 tokens.
+Cross GameReward Protocol is a **multi-pool deposit system** designed for native CROSS and ERC-20 tokens.
 It wraps native assets automatically and distributes rewards through an efficient `rewardPerToken` accumulator.

 ---